andrea-lk/automatic-catfeeder/README.md

 ## Possible Challenges
 Cat Behavior: Cats might try to tamper with the feeder.
 Make sure the design is secure and tamper-proof.
 Calibration: Calibrating the dispenser to ensure accurate portions.

+##Organization
+The src contians all code created for the project.